OpenReferralUK/human-services/README.md

 ---

 # notes
-html pages seem to use "liquid syntax" (e.g. {% for entry in site.data.navigation %}).
+html pages seem to use "liquid syntax".
 Best documentation seems to be on shopify (e.g. https://shopify.dev/api/liquid/objects/for-loops)

 # To serve site locally